CRM Onboarding: 10 Steps for Onboarding New CRM Users

 10. Utilize in-app alerts, beacons, and pop-ups to drive the adoption of new feature and workflow updates

-Keep your CRM users informed about new features, updates, and workflow changes by using in-app alerts, beacons, and pop-ups.
+Keep your CRM users informed about new features, updates, and workflow changes by using microinteractions like in-app alerts, beacons, and pop-ups.
 These notifications can serve as reminders or prompts, directing users to explore new functionalities or guiding them through changes in the system.

 When rolling out a new CRM feature, you could use a beacon to draw attention to the new functionality and provide a brief explanation of its benefits.
 Alternatively, you could use pop-ups to guide users through any changes in the system step-by-step.
 By proactively communicating updates and changes, you can ensure that your users stay up-to-date and continue to benefit from the full potential of your CRM system.